amin3536/Anar/readme.md

 ## _BaseMethods_

-Base repository has some useful method you can use theme  s
+Base repository has some useful method you can use theme
 ```php
 interface BaseRepositoryImp
 {